abshah/CLUMrdm2025/dm_in_cloud.md

 mc --autocompletion
 ```

-## Transferring your data into the cloud
+## Section 4: Transferring your data into the cloud

 As expected, you may want to upload or transfer data from your local (or remote) machine into a SimpleVM instance or any other virtual machine, then `scp` and `rsync` are your friends.